Merlin's Whisper: Enabling Efficient Reasoning in Large Language Models via Black-box Persuasive Prompting: Experimental Details

 \subsection{Implementation Details}

 We maintain a sampling temperature of 0.6, a top-p value of $0.95$, and permit a maximum of 16,384 tokens to be generated.
 The number of samplings during evaluation depends on the dataset size: 3 samples per question for GSM8K and MATH-500, and 8 samples for AMC 2023 and AIME 2024.
 Model performance is assessed using scripts\footnote{\url{https://github.com/QwenLM/Qwen2.5-Math}} from Qwen2.5-Math~\cite{Qwen2.5-Math}.
 Inference for both our proposed method and all baselines is performed using the \texttt{vLLM}\footnote{\url{https://github.com/vllm-project/vllm}} package.
-Regarding \method, we utilize the top-$5$ candidates as exemplars for each next iteration and set $\tau$ to $1.0$; the number of refinement iterations is set to $3$.
 All experiments are conducted using Pytorch 2.7.1 on 8$\times$NVIDIA A100 GPU (80GB) with CUDA 12.8, and 2$\times$AMD EPYC 7352 CPU with 24 cores.